amd/quark-documentation/docs/autoapi/quark/onnx/onnx_quantizer/index.rst

    A class to perform quantization on an ONNX model.

-   :param model: The ONNX model to be quantized.
-   :type model: ModelProto
-   :param per_channel: Whether to perform per-channel quantization.
-   :type per_channel: bool
-   :param reduce_range: Whether to reduce the quantization range.
-   :type reduce_range: bool
-   :param mode: The quantization mode to be used.
-   :type mode: QuantizationMode.QLinearOps
-   :param static: Whether to use static quantization.
-   :type static: bool
-   :param weight_qType: The quantization type for weights.
-   :type weight_qType: Any
-   :param activation_qType: The quantization type for activations.
-   :type activation_qType: Any
-   :param tensors_range: The range of tensors for quantization.
-   :type tensors_range: Any
-   :param nodes_to_quantize: List of node names to be quantized.
-   :type nodes_to_quantize: List[str]
-   :param nodes_to_exclude: List of node names to be excluded from quantization.
-   :type nodes_to_exclude: List[str]
-   :param op_types_to_quantize: List of operation types to be quantized.
-   :type op_types_to_quantize: List[str]
-   :param extra_options: Additional options for quantization.
-   :type extra_options: Optional[Dict[str, Any]]
+   Args:
+       model (ModelProto): The ONNX model to be quantized. per_channel (bool): Whether to perform per-channel quantization. reduce_range (bool): Whether to reduce the quantization range. mode (QuantizationMode.QLinearOps): The quantization mode to be used. static (bool): Whether to use static quantization. weight_qType (Any): The quantization type for weights. activation_qType (Any): The quantization type for activations. tensors_range (Any): The range of tensors for quantization. nodes_to_quantize (List[str]): List of node names to be quantized. nodes_to_exclude (List[str]): List of node names to be excluded from quantization. op_types_to_quantize (List[str]): List of operation types to be quantized. extra_options (Optional[Dict[str, Any]]): Additional options for quantization.

    Inherits from:
        OrtONNXQuantizer: Base class for ONNX quantization.